-The island of Cyprus gained its independence from Great Britain in 1960 and has been divided since 1974.
+The island of Cyprus gained its independence from Great Britain in 1960.
 The 738,000 Cypriots are 76% of Greek ethnic origin, and 19% of Turkish ethnic origin.
-(Less than 5% of the population is Maronites, Armenians, and others.)
-At independence, the Republic's constitution defined elaborate power-sharing arrangements.
-It required a Greek Cypriot president and a Turkish Cypriot vice president; each elected by his own community.
-The Treaty of Alliance among the Republic, Greece, and Turkey provided for 950 Greek and 650 Turkish soldiers to help defend the island.
-The two sides aspired to different futures for Cyprus: most Greek Cypriots favored union (of the entire island) with Greece (enosis), and Turkish Cypriots preferred partition of the island (taksim) and uniting a Turkish zone with Turkey.
+(Maronite Christians, Armenians, and others constitute the remainder.)
+At independence, the Republic's constitution defined elaborate power-sharing arrangements between the two main groups.
+It required a Greek Cypriot president and a Turkish Cypriot vice president, each elected by his own community.
+Simultaneously, a Treaty of Guarantee signed by Britain, Greece, and Turkey ensured the new Republic's territorial integrity and a Treaty of Alliance among the Republic, Greece, and Turkey provided for 950 Greek and 650 Turkish soldiers to help defend the island.
+However, at that time, the two major communities aspired to different futures for Cyprus: most Greek Cypriots favored union of the entire island with Greece (enosis), and Turkish Cypriots preferred to partition the island (taksim) and unite a Turkish zone with Turkey.

 Cyprus's success as a new republic lasted from 1960-1963.
-After President Makarios proposed constitutional modifications in favor of the majority community in 1963, relations between the two communities deteriorated, with Turkish Cypriots increasingly consolidating into enclaves in larger towns.
+After President (and Greek Orthodox Archbishop) Makarios III proposed constitutional modifications in favor of the majority Greek Cypriot community in 1963, relations between the two communities deteriorated, with Turkish Cypriots increasingly consolidating into enclaves in larger towns.
 In 1964, Turkish Cypriots withdrew from most national institutions and began to administer their own affairs.
 Intercommunal violence occurred in 1963-64, and again in 1967.
 On both occasions, outside mediation and pressure, including that by the United States, appeared to prevent Turkey from intervening militarily on behalf of the Turkish Cypriots.
-Since the 1964 crisis, U.N. peacekeeping troops have been a buffer between the two communities.
+On March 4, 1964, the U.N. authorized the establishment of the United Nations Peacekeeping Force in Cyprus (UNFICYP) to control the violence and act as a buffer between the two communities.
+It became operational on March 27 and still carries out its mission today.
+(See "U.N.
+Peacekeeping Forces" below for details.)

-In 1974, the military junta in Athens supported a coup against President Makarios, replacing him with a hardline supporter of enosis.
-Turkey, citing the 1960 Treaty of

-Guarantee as a legal basis for its move, sent troops in two separate actions and, by August 25, took control of more than 36% of the island.
-The military intervention (often called an invasion) had many byproducts.
+In 1974, the military junta in Athens supported a coup against President Makarios, replacing him with a more hardline supporter of enosis.
+Turkey, citing the 1960 Treaty of Guarantee as a legal basis for its move, sent troops in two separate actions and, by August 25, took control of more than 36% of the island.
+This military intervention3 had many ramifications.
 Foremost was the widespread dislocation of the Cypriot population and related refugee and property problems.
 The Athens junta fell, civilian government was restored in Athens and in Nicosia, Greece withdrew from NATO's military command to protest NATO's failure to prevent Turkey's action, and Turkey's civilian government entered an extended period of instability.
-U.S. relations with all parties suffered.
+U.S. relations with all parties, each of which blamed its fate on Washington's lack of support, suffered.

-After 1974, Turkish Cypriots emphasized a solution to keep the two communities separate in two sovereign states or two states in a loose confederation.
+After 1974, Turkish Cypriots emphasized a solution that would keep the two communities separate in two sovereign states or two states in a loose confederation.
 In February 1975, they declared their government the "Turkish Federated State of Cyprus" (TFSC).
-In 1983, Turkish Cypriot leader Rauf Denktash declared the "Turkish Republic of Northern Cyprus" (TRNC) - a move considered by some a unilateral declaration of independence.
-Only Turkey has recognized it.
-Turkish Cypriots have a constitution and a 50-seat parliament.
-Denktash argued that creation of an independent state was a necessary precondition for a federation with the Greek Cypriots.
+In 1983, Turkish Cypriot leader Rauf Denktash declared the "Turkish Republic of Northern Cyprus" (TRNC) - a move considered by some to be a unilateral declaration of independence.
+Only Turkey has recognized the TRNC, which has a constitution and a 50-seat parliament.
+Denktash argued that creation of an independent state is a necessary precondition for a federation with the Greek Cypriots.
 He ruled out a merger with Turkey and pledged cooperation with U.N. settlement efforts.

-Past Settlement Efforts
+Settlement Efforts and Other Developments